fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 * At what point does the ``FSharp.Core`` package drop the inclusion of PCL versions of FSharp.Core (as mentioned above, PCL library development will still always be available by referencing older versions of the package)
   - Answer: when support for .NET Standard package references is widespread, stable and fully accepted

-* At what point does the ``FSharp.Core`` package drop the inclusion of Xamarin-specific versions of FSHarp.Core (as mentioned above, Xamaring library development will still always be possible by referencing older versions of the package)
+* At what point does the ``FSharp.Core`` package drop the inclusion of Xamarin-specific versions of FSharp.Core (as mentioned above, Xamaring library development will still always be possible by referencing older versions of the package)
   - Answer: when Xamarin no longer needs these

 ### Open Questions (Proposal B)